Trams in Gdańsk: 1989–2012

 On 12 May 2012, the track to Chełm was expanded to Łostowice and Orunia Górna via Ujeścisko.
-A transfer terminal (Łostowice Świętokrzyska) was established between Łostowice and Orunia Górna, with room for 150 cars and a bike park.
+A transfer terminal (Łostowice Świętokrzyska) was established between Łostowice and Orunia Górna, with space for 150 cars and a bike park.

 After 2012

-On 6 September 2013, a bid was called for the construction of a tram line to PKM Brętowo via Piecki-Migowo.
-The call for bids was won by MTM (the contractor for the line to Chełm, Orunia Górna, and Łostowice) and Rajbud, which offered an investment of 116.3 million zł.
-The contract for the implementation of the investment was signed on 12 November 2013, and construction work began.
-The first tram on the line run on 1 September 2015.
+On 6 September 2013, a tender was issued for the construction of a tram line to PKM Brętowo via Piecki-Migowo.
+The winning bid of 116.3 million zł was made by MTM (the contractor for the line to Chełm, Orunia Górna, and Łostowice) and Rajbud.
+The contract for the investment was signed on 12 November 2013, and the first tram on the line ran on 1 September 2015.

-On 30 June 2020, the track to Piecki-Migowo has been extended 2.8 km along Paweł Adamowicz Avenue to Ujeścisko loop at the intersection of streets Warszawska and Jabłoniowa.
-After financial analysis Gdańsk authorities decided to expand the new tram route along Lavender Hill street ending it near new Elementary School No. 6.
+On 30 June 2020, the track to Piecki-Migowo was extended 2.8 km along Paweł Adamowicz Avenue to the Ujeścisko loop at the intersection of Warszawska and Jabłoniowa streets.
+After financial analysis, Gdańsk authorities decided to expand the new tram route along Lavender Hill street, ending it near the new Elementary School No. 6.

-On 14 January 2025, the Siennicki Bridge was closed which caused tram lines 8 and 9 to be shortened to the Głęboka stop located just near the bridge.
-The bridge is scheduled to be opened in mid-2027.
-A replacement bus line (T8) has been introduced until the bridge will be reopened, going via Trasa Sucharskiego.
-Additionally, a temporary ferry line (F8) was introduced in order to allow for pedestrians to get to the other side quicker.
-Bus line 911 was also introduced, going from the Siennicka bus stop (near the ferry stop) towards Górki Zachodnie and vice versa.
+On 14 January 2025, the Siennicki bridge was closed, causing lines 8 and 9 to be shortened to the Głęboka stop located near the bridge.
+The bridge is scheduled to be reopened in mid-2027.
+A replacement bus line (T8) has been introduced until the bridge is reopened, operating via Trasa Sucharskiego.
+Additionally, a temporary ferry line (F8) was introduced to provide a quicker crossing for pedestrians.
+Bus line 911 was also introduced, going from the Siennicka bus stop (near the ferry dock) towards Górki Zachodnie.
 Rides on all the temporary lines are free.